Some people believe that assessment is a "dirty word."

 Assessment is about curiosity

-The process of Learning Outcomes Assessment (LOA) empowers us to to ask and answer questions such as, What evidence do we have that our students have learned and are able to enact their learning?
+The process of student learning outcomes (SLO) assessment empowers us to to ask and answer questions such as, What evidence do we have that our students have learned and are able to enact their learning?
 How do we confirm that our curricula provide equitable opportunities for students to learning?
 How can we determine whether our programs effectively develop student capacity to become agentive members of our disciplinary communities as academic or professional colleagues?

 Assessment is about students' learning